Floobits/flukes/README.md

 ####<a name="List"></a>List
 A thin wrapper around arrays because general getters (Harmony) haven't landed in JS land yet.
 Lists have all methods of Arrays.
-Lists only update when members are added or removed.
+Lists only emit when members are added or removed.

 #### <a name="AutoBinder"></a>AutoBinder Mixin (Binding to React Components)